 Vericel develops, manufactures, and markets autologous cell-based therapies for patients with serious diseases and conditions.
-The company markets three cell therapy products in the United States.
+The company markets two cell therapy products in the United States.
 MACI® (autologous cultured chondrocytes on porcine collagen membrane) is a third generation autologous cellularized scaffold product that is indicated for the repair of single or multiple symptomatic, full-thickness cartilage defects of the adult knee, with or without bone involvement.
-Carticel® (autologous cultured chondrocytes) is an autologous chondrocyte implant intended to treat cartilage defects in the knee in patients who have had an inadequate response to a prior arthroscopic or other surgical repair procedure.
 Epicel® (cultured epidermal autografts) is a permanent skin replacement for the treatment of patients with deep dermal or full thickness burns greater than or equal to 30% of total body surface area.
 Vericel is also developing 1 additional cell product.
 Ixmyelocel-T is a multicellular therapy intended to treat advanced heart failure due to ischemic dilated cardiomyopathy (DCM).

 Developing autologous (patient’s own) cell therapies—with integrity